 Sand Creek Targeted Watershed Demonstration Project

 The Scott Watershed Management Organization (WMO) was the recipient of a Clean Water Fund grant as part of the Board of Water and Soil Resources’ (BWSR) Targeted Watershed Program.
 The goal of the grant is to address multiple impairments in the Sand Creek watershed and its tributaries.
-More details regarding the project goals can be found here.

 Technical Assistance and Cost Share Program

 The Scott WMO is partnering with three Soil and Water Conservation Districts (SWCD) that all reside within Sand Creek’s watershed.
-Those SWCDs are located in the following counties: Scott, Le Sueur and Rice.
+Those SWCDs are located in the following counties: Scott, Le Sueur, and Rice.
 The Scott WMO works closely with the SWCDs to administer the Technical Assistance and Cost-Share Program (TACS) which implements conservation practices that work towards improving water quality.
 Some of the practices that are being implemented as part of the grant include: native prairie plantings, cover crops, wetland restorations, grade control structures, and grassed or lined waterways.

 Targeted Capital Improvement Projects

-Water quality monitoring found that the middle Sand Creek subwatershed contributed 10 times the amount of sediment to Sand Creek than any other subwatershed.
+Water quality monitoring found that the middle Sand Creek subwatershed contributed ten times the amount of sediment to Sand Creek than any other subwatershed.
 The middle Sand Creek Subwatershed extends from the City of Jordan upstream, to near the city of New Prague where the creek crosses into Le Sueur county.
 It is the reach of Sand Creek that cuts through the Minnesota Valley bluffs dropping water, about 200 to 300 feet from glacial plains down into the river valley.
 A feasibility study was completed in 2015 identifying the highest sediment producing sites within the middle Sand Creek subwatershed and also the Picha Creek tributary watershed.
-After analysis 16 sites were chosen for field reconnaissance.
+After analysis ,16 sites were chosen for field reconnaissance.
 These 16 sites were then narrowed down to the highest sediment producing sites to pursue for conservation projects.
 The most cost effective sites and ones with the highest benefit to water quality are the ones being pursued for stabilization.

 Targeted Riparian (Streamside) Projects